 Do eat better ©edOTCM (16)do-eat-better-edotcm-9_7FV1j4Bj-1.mp4

 As a great lover of restaurants and good food, today I’m embarking on a food tour of the streets of Marseille.
-I’d like to let you in on the gustatory secrets of our beautiful Phocaean city…
+I’m going to let you in on the gustatory secrets of our beautiful Phocaean city…

 First culinary stage: a tasting basket